BI 907828: an MDM2-p53 antagonist

 MDM2, molecule murine double minute 2; wt, wild type

-Immune modulation has been shown to contribute to the efficacy of BI 907828, with increase efficacy observed when used in immune-competent (vs immune-deficient) mice in Trp53 wild-type Colon-26 syngeneic mouse tumour models.
+In preclinical models, immune modulation has been shown to contribute to the activity of BI 907828, with increased activity observed when used in immune-competent (vs immune-deficient) mice in Trp53 wild-type Colon-26 syngeneic mouse tumour models.

 BI 907828 has also been shown to act synergistically when used in combination with checkpoint inhibitors.
-In Trp53 wild-type syngeneic mouse models of cancer, the triple combination of BI 907828 and antibodies against mouse PD-1 and LAG-3 has shown superior efficacy to single and dual agent approaches, achieving response rates of 50–90% and tumour regression.4
+In Trp53 wild-type syngeneic mouse models of cancer, the triple combination of BI 907828 and antibodies against mouse PD-1 and LAG-3 has shown superior activity to single and dual agent approaches, achieving response rates of 50–90% as well as tumour regression.4

 CD, cluster of differentiation; MDM2, molecule murine double minute 2; PD-1, programmed cell death protein-1; Treg, regulatory T cell; wt, wild type.